iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Inexact Proximal Point Method.md

 By the assumption that $\sigma \in [0, 1)$, we had that $b = (1 - \sigma)/2 > 0$.
 This weaker condition is the relative error condition in the KL Convergence framework.

+**Remarks**

+As a consequence, we showed this Generic Proximal Point algorithm satsifies the first two conditions in the KL convergence frameworks.

 ---
 ### **Proximal Gradient Method**